nerdstep/recipe-scrapers-js/README.md

 - [Schema.org Recipe specification](https://schema.org/Recipe)
 - [Cheerio](https://cheerio.js.org/) for HTML parsing

----

 ## Copyright and Usage

-**Note**: This library is for educational and personal use.
-Please respect the robots.txt files and terms of service of the websites you scrape.
+_**This library is for educational and personal use.
+Please respect the robots.txt files and terms of service of the websites you scrape.**_